mouthoftiger/SchoolMessengerUS2014/README.md

-SharpSchoolUS2014
+SharpSchool US Marketplace Map 2014
 =================
-The dataset (schooldata.json) is not included here to protect business information from fishing.
+<p>The dataset (schooldata.json) is not included here to protect business information from fishing.
-The structure is
-"state": "XXX", "nb_schools": XXX, "lat":XXX, "lon": XXX
+The structure is "state": "XXX", "nb_schools": XXX, "lat":XXX, "lon": XXX </p>